President of the Senate of the Philippines

-The current Senate president is Juan Miguel Zubiri.
-He was elected on July 25, 2022, the first day of the 19th Congress.
+The incumbent Senate president is Tito Sotto of the Nationalist People's Coalition.

 Election

-The Senate president is elected by the majority of the members of the Senate from among themselves; Since there are 24 senators, 13 votes are needed to win the Senate presidency, including any vacant seats or senators not attending the session.
+The Senate president is elected by the majority of the members of the Senate from among themselves.
+Since there are 24 senators, 13 votes are needed to win the Senate presidency, including any vacant seats or senators not attending the session.
 Although Senate presidents are elected at the start of each Congress, there had been numerous instances of Senate coups in which a sitting Senate president is unseated in the middle of session.
-Term-sharing agreements among senators who are both eyeing the position of the Senate president also played a role in changing the leadership of the Senate, but in a smooth manner, the peaceful transition of power and this was done two times in 1999 and in 2006.
+Term-sharing agreements among senators who are both eyeing the position of the Senate president also played a role in changing the leadership of the Senate, but in a smooth manner, through the peaceful transition of power.
+Three known instances were in 1999, 2006, and 2018.

 Unlike most Senate presidents that are the symbolic presiding officers of the upper house, the Senate president of the Philippines wields considerate power by influencing the legislative agenda and has the ability to vote not just in order to break ties, although the Senate president is traditionally the last senator to vote.
 A tied vote, therefore, means that the motion is lost, and that the Senate president cannot cast a tie-breaking vote since that would mean that the presiding officer would have had voted twice.